 “This was whale watching in its infancy,” recalls Clive.
 “There was little or no data about what whales we might expect to see.
 All we had were the fisherman’s tales of ‘big fish’.
 But we were convinced they were out there and all we had to do was sail out and we’d have a good chance of sightings… and so it proved to be the case.”

 A few years later, in 1993, Discover the World chartered a fishing boat in Husavik and commercial whale watching in Iceland was born.
 North Sailing launched their first whale watching excursion in 1995 and we’ve been working with them ever since.
-Today, around 350,000 people go whale watching in Iceland every year, and it remains a highlight for many of our clients.
+Today, around 350,000 people go whale watching from multiple locations around the island every year, and it remains a highlight for many of our clients.

 “There is no wildlife encounter quite like it,” explains Clive.
 “It’s impossible not to be moved by the experience.”